 The total collective Ec for the mission is derived by repeating the above process for all failure modes for all time intervals (Δt) for the entire flight profile.
 (Note that the Ec,Δt for a specified segment of flight is a subset of the overall Ec.
 The total mission Ec is determined by summing the Ec,Δt values for all time intervals).

-Each element of the general Ec computation is described in greater detail in the subsequent sections.Figure 41.1.10Nominal flight trajectory
+Each element of the general Ec computation is described in greater detail in the subsequent sections.

+Outputs

+The activities conducted above are undertaken to calculate the casualty expectation.
+As indicated in Figure 4, the applicant is required to generate a series of outputs (described in detail in 1.1.1 and 0) to demonstrate that the launch safety standards described in section 3 are met.

+As a guide, applicants should prepare a risk hazard analysis report and contour (isopleth) maps for the launch and return phases of each mission that present the impact probabilities and individual risk densities.

+Risk hazard analysis report capturing all inputs, outputs, and assumptions used while conducting the risk hazard analysis to show consistency with the Flight Safety Code methodology.

+Casualty Expectation (Ec) (total casualty expectation for the mission) and maximum third-party collective risk.

+Individual risk isopleths and controlled areas: map showing each drop zone and landing site and the 1x10-6 individual risk isopleth.
+The individual risk isopleth is to be calculated on the basis of a person in the open.

+Probability of impact isopleths on critical infrastructure assets: map showing the 1x10-6 probability of impact isopleth for ‘trigger debris’ based on a casualty area determined by the maximum size of any critical infrastructure assets that may be impacted by the launch or return activity.

+Nominal flight trajectory (RHA 1.1 & RHA 1.6)

 The starting point for the risk hazard analysis is a trajectory analysis.
 A trajectory analysis for the flight of the proposed launch vehicle must be undertaken to determine: